-Add REGISTRATION REMINDER to my Outlook Calendar
+Add REGISTRATION REMINDER to your calendar

 Island camping Lake Hartwell

 |Event Location:||Hartwell, Ga|

 |Date(s) & Time:||Sat, Nov 5 2011 8:00 am >> Sun, Nov 6 2011 3:00 pm (Carpool Departure: 8:00 am *log in for location*)|

 |Registration Cut Off:||Fri, Nov 4 2011 9:00 pm|

 You must be logged in to get the Trip Leader contact information.